 Choosing the Right Doctor

-By far the most important decision you will make when contemplating any type of plastic or cosmetic surgery, is your choice of surgeon.
+By far the most important decision you will make when contemplating any type of cosmetic surgery, is your choice of surgeon.

 There are countless media reports of botched surgery resulting from poorly-qualified and inexperienced doctors, and inappropriate use of anaesthetics.

-These stories highlight the dangers of choosing ‘cosmetic surgeons’ over Specialist Plastic Surgeons.
+These stories highlight the dangers of choosing ‘cosmetic doctors’ over Specialist Plastic Surgeons.

-It is not a well-known fact, but there is a significant difference between a ‘cosmetic surgeon’ and a Specialist Plastic Surgeon.
-Currently in Australia, it is legal for any doctor to perform surgery and call themselves a ‘cosmetic surgeon’.
+It is not a well-known fact, but there is a significant difference between a ‘cosmetic doctor’ and a Specialist Plastic Surgeon.
+Currently in Australia, it is legal for any doctor to perform surgery and call themselves a ‘cosmetic doctor’.

-Consequently, the training, skills and experience of ‘cosmetic surgeons’ varies greatly, as can the operating environments used and the use of anaesthetics.
+Consequently, the training, skills and experience of ‘cosmetic doctors’ varies greatly, as can the operating environments used and the use of anaesthetics.

-The key difference at Assure Cosmetic Centre is that our surgeons are fully qualified and accredited Specialist Plastic Surgeons – not doctors without specialist training and experience calling themselves ‘cosmetic surgeons’.
+The key difference at Assure Cosmetic Centre is that our surgeons are fully qualified and accredited Specialist Plastic Surgeons – not doctors without specialist training and experience calling themselves ‘cosmetic doctors’.

-Importantly, your surgery takes place in a fully-accredited, premium hospital under general anaesthetic, administered by a fully-qualified anaesthetist accredited with ANZCA (the Australian & New Zealand College of Anaesthetists).
+Importantly, your surgery takes place in a fully-accredited hospital under general anaesthetic, administered by a fully-qualified anaesthetist accredited with ANZCA (the Australian & New Zealand College of Anaesthetists).

 Specialist Plastic Surgeon